 Our train displays have grown over time, bringing joy to our community’s residents, visitors, and family members – of all ages!

 Today, the Bethany Village Model Railroad Club is an active group of rail enthusiasts and others who come together to pursue their interests in model railroading, construction, hospitality, artistry, and other skills.
-With five running platforms, there’s plenty of fun to go around.
+With six running platforms, there’s plenty of fun to go around.

 Whether you like running trains, building layouts, maintaining and repairing trains or layouts, painting backdrops or just meeting new people who share a love of model trains, we welcome you.